davidjohnwoolf/deck-of-cards/README.md

 `npm install`
 `npm install -g gulp`
 `gulp`

-If you are using a browser that supports cross browser requests, simply open `index.html`
+Start the server with `node server.js` and navigate to `localhost:1337`

-If you are using a browser that does not support cross browser requests, start the server with `node server.js` and navigate to `localhost/1337`
+Run the tests with `karma start`